YerYangSD/flatiron-frontend-phase-1-project/note.md

 As a user:

-- [ ] I want to be able to select two different fruits, one from each dropdown and compare the nutrition values.
+- [x] I want to be able to select multiple fruits from a dropdown to compare the nutrition values.
-- [ ] I want to be able to search two different fruits, one from each input section and compare the nutrition values.
+- [x] I want to be able to hide and show nutrition values.

 # Todo July 5, 2023